UniMERNet: A Universal Network for Real-World Mathematical Expression Recognition: Related Work

-In recent years, with the rapid development of Transformer~\cite{vaswani2017attention} and large vision-language models~\cite{zhu2023minigpt,liu2024visual,dong2024internlm,liu2023improved}, researchers have gradually realized that a wealth of knowledge information exists in document data, which is crucial for further enhancing the performance of large models.
-Therefore, some researchers have begun to study how to extract document information.
-Donut~\cite{kim2022ocr} proposes an end-to-end document information extraction model that can directly convert input document images into structured outputs without relying on OCR.
-Nougat~\cite{blecher2023nougat} employs more rule-based auto-generated image-to-markup samples to train an end-to-end transformer-based encoder-decoder model.
-This model is specifically designed to transcode document pages into markup language.
-Vary~\cite{wei2023vary} is a fine-grained perception-capable multimodal large model that can be used for document content parsing.
-However, these methods have not considered the special nature of mathematical expressions compared to general text, and their MER capabilities are relatively weak.
-Therefore, Pix2tex~\cite{pix2tex2022} and Texify~\cite{texify2023}, based on a large number of rendered mathematical expressions, train encoder-decoder models, which work well on rendered mathematical expressions in documents.
-However, these methods often fail for complex mathematical expressions, and their recognition results are significantly reduced for noisy mathematical expressions under screenshots.
-The MER model proposed in this paper takes into account various situations, aiming to build a robust and practical MER model.
+More recently, the rapid development of Transformer models~\cite{vaswani2017attention} and large vision-language models~\cite{zhu2023minigpt,liu2024visual,dong2024internlm,liu2023improved,wang2024vigc,zhang2024internlm,chen2024far} led researchers to explore document information extraction task based on meticulously constructed evaluation benchmarks, such as DocGenome~\citep{xia2024docgenome} and MMSci~\citep{li2024mmsci}.
+For example, Donut~\cite{kim2022ocr} introduced an end-to-end model that converts document images into structured outputs without relying on OCR, while Nougat~\cite{blecher2023nougat} utilized auto-generated image-to-markup samples to train a Transformer-based encoder-decoder model.
+Vary~\cite{wei2023vary} offered a fine-grained multimodal model for document parsing.
+However, these methods often overlook the unique characteristics of mathematical expressions, leading to limitations in their MER capabilities.
+To address this, Pix2tex~\cite{pix2tex2022} and Texify~\cite{texify2023} trained encoder-decoder models on rendered mathematical expressions, though they struggle with complex or noisy expressions.

+In response to these challenges, the UniMERNet model proposed in this paper aims to build a robust and practical MER model that not only achieves state-of-the-art performance but also optimizes inference speed, enhancing the model’s applicability in real-world scenarios.